-The Company has also initiated a regional diamond drilling program designed to test high-priority targets at both Twin Ponds and QWS projects; both programs are the first phase of drilling completed by The Company and are a part of the 400,000m program.
+The Company has also completed a regional diamond drilling program designed to test high-priority targets at both Twin Ponds and QWS projects; both programs are the first phase of drilling completed by the Company and are a part of the 500,000m program, assays are pending.

-The majority of drilling to date has occurred along the Appleton Fault with fifteen drill rigs active.
-To date, 372 drill holes have been completed at the Keats Zone totalling 108,515m, 114 holes at the Keats North Zone totalling 31,049m, 21 holes at the Keats West Zone totalling 4,633m, 87 holes at the Golden Joint Zone totalling 28,171m, 104 drill holes at the Lotto Zone totalling 27,998m with the balance of 233 drill holes totalling 60,972m completed at other zones/targets along the Appleton Fault including the Knob, TCH, Cokes, Little-Powerline, Road, Dome, Zone 36, Lotto North, and Big Dave.
+The majority of drilling to date has occurred along the Appleton Fault with drill counts ranging from 10-15.
+To date, 393 drill holes have been completed at the Keats Zone totalling 116,604, 97 holes at the Keats North Zone totalling 27,530, 123 holes at the Keats West Zone totalling 26,861, 43 holes at Iceberg totalling 9,945m, 97 holes at the Golden Joint Zone totalling 29,497m, 107 drill holes at the Lotto Zone totalling 28,759m, 92 drill holes at Lotto North Zone totalling 23,825m, 52 drill holes at the TCH Zone totalling 15,387m, with the balance of 239 drill holes totalling 53,672m completed at other zones/targets along the Appleton Fault including the Knob, Cokes, Little-Powerline, Road, Dome, Zone 36, and Big Dave.

-The Company also completed follow-up drilling along the JBP Fault Zone with 91 holes totalling 24,535m completed to date at the 798, 1744 and Pocket Pond prospects.
+The Company also completed follow-up drilling along the JBP Fault Zone with 85 holes totalling 23,135m completed to date at the 798, 1744 and Pocket Pond prospects.

-Nearly complete, is the first phase of drilling on the Queensway South Project with 29 holes totalling 5,858m completed to date testing a variety of targets in and around Paul's Pond, Goose, Eastern Pond and Greenwood #2 prospects.
-A first phase of drilling was also completed on the Twin Ponds property consisting of 1,386m in 6 diamond drill holes testing early-stage exploration targets.
+A first phase of drilling on the Queensway South Project consisting of 33 holes totalling 7,255m is complete.
+The exploration drilling program was designed to test a variety of targets in and around Paul's Pond, Goose, Eastern Pond and Greenwood #2 prospects; assays are pending.
+A first phase of drilling was also completed on the Twin Ponds property consisting of 1,508m in 7 diamond drill holes testing early-stage exploration targets.